mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies_emotions.md

 ![image-right](http://i.imgur.com/H872Ges.png){: .align-right}
 Making your claim seem more true by drawing a comparison with the 'good' natural world.

 *“Of course development is unnatural.
-You don't see animals deforest to make space for the buildings."*
+You don't see animals deforest to build homes."*
 {: .text-center}